mangal-interactions/mangal-api-v1/README.md

 This repository contains the files necessary to add tha `mangal` API to your `django` project.
 Up-to-date versions of `django` and `django-tastypie` are required.

+In the `urls.py` file of your application, add:

 ```python
 from tastypie.api import Api
 from api.resources import *